 These are four of the biggest deal zones of the year.

 - Early December: Typically the first two weeks of December, sandwiched between the big peak travel periods of the U.S. Thanksgiving holiday, and Christmas/New Year’s

-- Most of January (after the New Year’s travel rush subsides generally around Jan.
+- January: Most of the month, once the New Year’s travel rush subsides generally around Jan.
 7